-Google Cloud Support is unable to provide support for connection issues when a proxy is in place.
+Google Cloud Support doesn't offer assistance with connection issues when a proxy is in place.

-If you have network errors (for example, a network timeout, connection refused, etc.) or SSL/TLS issues (for example, a secure connection failure), the logs will show the IP address the tool tried to connect to.
-In the case of a secure connection failure, the logs will show the reason (for example, certificate name mismatch, certificate expired, CRL check failed, etc.) and the certificate details (for example, a Google certificate or a HTTPS-inspecting proxy).
-This should significantly reduce the need to get network captures for troubleshooting.
-This applies to both the main logs (Trace-*.log) and the authorization logs (in the "Identity" folder).
+If you have network errors (for example, a network timeout, connection refused, etc.) or SSL/TLS issues (for example, a secure connection problem), the logs show the IP address the tool tried to connect to.
+If there's a secure connection issue, the logs show the reason (for example, certificate name mismatch, certificate expired, CRL check was unsuccessful, etc.) and the certificate details (for example, a Google certificate or a HTTPS-inspecting proxy).
+This should significantly reduce the need to get network captures for troubleshooting, and applies to both the main logs (Trace-*.log) and the authorization logs (in the "Identity" folder).

 Authorization log example

 [2022-09-21T03:59:46:ERROR:windows_http.cc(331)] TLS connection failure.
 See details below.
 [Status: 0x00010000.
 Status Info: 0x00000001]

 Valid from: 2017-09-13 17:23:55 UTC